eclipse-tractusx/tractusx-edc/edc-extensions/business-partner-validation/README.md

 }
 ```

-# Important: EDC Policies are input sensitive
+## Important: EDC Policies are input sensitive

 Please be aware that the EDC ignores all Rules and Constraint it does not understand.
 This could cause your constrained policies to be public.

 ---

-**Example 3 for accidentially public:**
+### Example 3 for accidentially public

 ```json
 {
   "uid": "1",